+M&C - Math & coding.
+Framework.
+When high quality teaching is infused with the dynamic use of technology, personalized student learning becomes possible.
 The Future Ready District Pledge is designed to set out a roadmap to achieve that success and to commit districts to move as quickly as possible towards a shared vision of preparing students for success in college, career, and citizenship.
 This roadmap can only be accomplished through a systemic approach to change, as outlined in the Future Ready Framework.
 With personalized student learning at the center, a district must align each of the seven (7) key categories, called "Gears", in order to ensure a successful digital conversion.
+The outside rings of the framework emphasize the need for collaborative leadership and the cycle of transformation where districts vision, plan, implement, and assess continually.
 Swift Playgrounds - Apple (AU) Scratch - Imagine, Program, Share.

 Coding for Kids.
 Learn to code.
 Cool Tools to Help Kids Learn to Code.
 When your kid starts talking about loops, go-to commands, and branches, it probably means she's learning to code, and that's a very good thing.

 In a technology-fueled world, coding is quickly becoming a prized, 21st-century skill.
 Plus, it encourages kids to become creators, not just consumers, of the technology they use.
 Coding apps come in a range of formats designed for different ages and abilities.
 They often incorporate bright colors, cute characters, and elements of game design to appeal to kids.
 Beginners typically learn to create programs by dragging and dropping visual blocks of code.
 Whatever your kid's level, there's a tool that will get her behind the computer curtain to actually create content.
 Younger Kids The Foos: Code for an Hour FREE.
 5+ Story-based coding game has kids play through increasingly challenging levels.
 Kodable Pro.
 6+ Solid beginner game that introduces coding concepts and has lots of parent resources.
 Older Kids.
 Code Clinic: Go.
 Released Successful programmers know more than a computer language.

 They also know how to think about solving problems.
 Code Clinic is a series of 11 courses where our authors solve the same problems using different programming languages.
 Here Todd McLeod works with Go, Google's open-source programming language.
 Todd introduces challenges and then provides overviews of his solutions in Go.
 Pencil Code.
 Hour of Code.
 Start with Code – Google.
 Blockly Games.
 ABC Splash: STEM.
 Box Island - Award Winning Coding Adventure for Kids.
 Learn.
 Play, Design & Code Retro Arcade Games Grades 2+ | Blocks CS First Unplugged Grades 2-8 | Blocks, Unplugged, Scratch Discover Python with Silent Teacher Grades 6+ | Python codeSpark Academy with The Foos: Create Games Pre-reader - Grade 5 | Blocks Dance Party Ozaria: Your Journey Begins.
 Programming for Kids.

 Robotics lessons and resources.
 25 STEM Education Apps You Need in 2015.
 As the new year approaches, the thought on everyone’s mind is how to make 2015 even more interactive, educational, and engaging for STEM students than the past year.